 In 2013, UNICEF and partners plan for:

-(around 400,000) of children identified with severe and moderate acute malnutrition) treated through the community-based management programme
+children identified with severe and moderate acute malnutrition are treated through the community-based management programme

-children treated for severe malnutrition with adequate access to safe water during treatment
+children are treated for severe malnutrition at IPF and OTP have adequate access to safe water during treatment

 2013 requirements (US$)